yjkellyjoo/Solidity-complete-parser/README.md

 $ pip install antlr4-python3-runtime
 ```
 #### (Optional) ANTLR4
-If you wish to edit the .g4 and try out your own grammar, set up ANTLR4 (I have used version 4.9.2).
+If you wish to _edit the .g4 and try out your own grammar_, set up ANTLR4 (I have used version 4.9.2).
 * For Windows:
     [Following blog](https://levlaz.org/setting-up-antlr4-on-windows/) gives good step-by-step instructions for Windows.